Restatement of Policy on Germany: Context and speech

-On the question of territorial integrity of Germany it was stated that "the United States will not support any encroachment on territory which is indisputably German or any division of Germany which is not genuinely desired by the people concerned.
+On the question of territorial integrity of Germany, it was stated that "the United States will not support any encroachment on territory which is indisputably German or any division of Germany which is not genuinely desired by the people concerned.
 So far as the United States is aware the people of the Ruhr area and the Rhineland desire to remain united with the rest of Germany.
 And the United States is not going to oppose their desire."

 A stated exception to US support for self-determination was the support given in the speech to the French claim to the Saarland.

 Byrnes, who accepted Western Neisse as the provisional Polish border, also addressed the Polish and Soviet claims to all German territory east of the Oder-Neisse line, an area comprising roughly 25% of pre-war (1937) Germany.

-In his speech, he left the final extent of the area east of the Oder Neisse that would become permanently Polish to be decided in the future, stating, "The Soviets and the Poles suffered greatly at the hands of Hitler's invading armies.
+In his speech, he left the final extent of the area east of the Oder Neisse that would become permanently Polish to be decided in the future: "The Soviets and the Poles suffered greatly at the hands of Hitler's invading armies.
 As a result of the agreement at Yalta, Poland ceded to the Soviet Union territory east of the Curzon Line.
 Because of this, Poland asked for revision of her northern and western frontiers.
 The United States will support revision of these frontiers in Poland's favor.
 However, the extent of the area to be ceded to Poland must be determined when the final settlement is agreed upon."

-Byrnes in fact did not state that such a change would take place.
-The purpose of the speech and associated US diplomatic activities was as propaganda aimed at Germany by the Western Powers, who could then blame Polish-German border and German expulsions on Moscow alone.
+Byrnes, in fact, did not state that such a change would take place.
+The purpose of the speech and associated US diplomatic activities was as propaganda aimed at Germany by the Western Powers, which could then blame the Polish-German border and the German expulsions on Moscow alone.

-The territory had been handed over to Polish and Soviet administration at the Potsdam conference, the border was to be determined at the peace conference (which did not take place until 1990, and ratified what had been in place since 1945), but with the area experiencing the flight and expulsion of Germans in 1944–50 it de facto became Polish and Soviet territory.